chittemvaibhav134/TnwincApp/README.md

 This process allows a developer to manually install KeyCloak in a development environment.
 In the future, this process will be automated.
 Additionally, these processes allow for the sharing of KeyCloak configuration between developers.

+## Dependencies

+* Docker
+* Docker Compose
+* [jq](https://stedolan.github.io/jq/) (if you intend to export configuration)

+> In Windows, both Docker and Docker Compose are included with the Docker Desktop install.

 ## Installation

 This process should only need to be completed once, unless the KeyCloak shared configuration has changed.
 If KeyCloak has already been installed, [completely remove it](#removal) prior to reinstallation.